SandeepKumarChappa/printing-hello-world-in-python/README.md

-# printing-hello-world-in-python
+# Online Python compiler (interpreter) to run Python online. # Write Python 3 code in this online editor and run it.
-# Online Python compiler (interpreter) to run Python online. # Write Python 3 code in this online editor and run it. print("Hello world")
+print("Hello world")